DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Related Works

-\paragraph{Transfer Learning for \pt.} Several recent works aim to enhance the performance of \pt through parameter-efficient transfer learning (\petl).
+\paragraph{Transfer Learning for \pt.} Recent works aim to enhance the performance of \pt through \petl.
 PPT \citep{gu-etal-2022-ppt} strives to improve the performance of \pt \citep{lester-etal-2021-power} by further pre-training \citep{gururangan-etal-2020-dont,shi-etal-2023-rethinking}, which necessitates a set of hand-crafted, task-specific designs and considerable computational cost. \cite{su-etal-2022-transferability} improves \pt via prompt transfer across different tasks and models.
 SPoT \citep{vu-etal-2022-spot} adopts a single prompt, chosen based on a similarity measure at the cost of a massive search.
 ATTEMPT \citep{asai-etal-2022-attempt} employs an attention mechanism over the source prompts to initialize the prompt for target tasks at the cost of extra parameters.
-MPT \citep{wang2023multitask} applies a shared soft prompt across different tasks, while its effectiveness for a broad range of source tasks remains untested - it is debatable whether a diverse range of tasks can utilise a single prompt to share all knowledge effectively.
-Previous works \citep{asai-etal-2022-attempt,wang2023multitask} might have overemphasized the importance of transfer learning and multi-task learning in boosting model performance when extensive labelled datasets are accessible.
-It is worth noting that the primary benefit of \petl for \pt is in accelerating training convergence and improving the model performance, particularly in the context of few-shot learning \citep{gu-etal-2022-ppt}.
+MPT \citep{wang2023multitask} applies a shared soft prompt across different tasks, while its effectiveness for a broad range of source tasks remains untested.
+We find that \petl for \pt \citep{asai-etal-2022-attempt,wang2023multitask} can efficiently accelerate training convergence, and that \petl for \pt is more useful for improving the model performance in the few-shot learning setting for PT \citep{gu-etal-2022-ppt,10.1145/3485447.3512036}.
+However, when extensive labelled datasets are available, training \pt or \ours for additional steps typically leads to performance improvements.